MicrosoftEdge/Status/README.md

 ## Contributing
 Want to contribute to this project?
 We'd love to have your help!
 Take a look at the [Contributing Guidelines](https://github.com/MicrosoftEdge/Status/blob/production/CONTRIBUTING.md) before you dive in.
 For many features, support data for browsers other than IE and Microsoft Edge comes from the [Chromium Dashboard](https://www.chromestatus.com) and bugs against that data can be filed [here](https://github.com/GoogleChrome/chromium-dashboard/issues).

 Note that this GitHub project is *not* for making feature requests for or reporting bugs in Internet Explorer or Microsoft Edge.
-Browser feedback can be provided at [Microsoft Connect](https://connect.microsoft.com/ie) and [UserVoice](https://uservoice.microsoftedge.com).
+Browser feedback can be provided through the [issue tracker](https://developer.microsoft.com/microsoft-edge/platform/issues/) and on [UserVoice](https://uservoice.microsoftedge.com).

 ## Additional Attributions
 Portions of the content in this page from chromestatus.com, used under [Creative Commons Attribution 2.5 License](https://creativecommons.org/licenses/by/2.5/legalcode)